Mc-Zen/guiSET/README.md

-If you're new to _guiSET_ take a look at the [Introduction](../../wiki/Introduction-for-beginners) and the [Examples](../../wiki/Examples).
+If you're new to _guiSET_ take a look at the [Introduction](https://mc-zen.github.io/guiSET/webpage/wiki/introduction-for-beginners.html) and the [Examples](https://mc-zen.github.io/guiSET/webpage/examples/examples.html).
-Further elaborations and the main concept can be found [here](../../wiki/The-deep-shit) if you want to develop own Components or contribute to the library.
+Further elaborations and the main concept can be found [here](https://mc-zen.github.io/guiSET/webpage/wiki/creating-own-components.html) and [here](https://mc-zen.github.io/guiSET/webpage/wiki/the-deep-shit.html) if you want to develop own components or contribute to the library.